5.3.1 Non-agency payments

 - making a child support agreement under CSA Act Part 6 providing for non-periodic amounts or payments to third parties to be credited against an assessment (see 2.7).

-What happens to a credit if an assessment has ended or the liability is no longer payable to the Registrar?
+What happens to a credit if an assessment has ended or the enforceable maintenance liability is no longer payable to the Registrar?

-When the Registrar receives an election to end collection, the parents of any uncredited non-agency payments on the child support account will be notified.
-Similarly, the Registrar will notify the parents of any uncredited non-agency payments on the child support account when the Registrar requires the payee to make private arrangements to collect their child support.
-The payer and payee will then have the option of:
+When the Registrar receives an election to end collection, the parents will be notified if there are any uncredited non-agency payments on the child support account.
+Similarly, the Registrar will notify the parents of any uncredited non-agency payments on the child support account when the Registrar requires the child support payee to make private arrangements to collect their child support.
+The payer and payee will have the option of delaying opting out of collection until no credit remains.